Shadows and Light Christmas experience

 As featured in the UK’s best places for Christmas this winter by Daily Mail, Telegraph and i newspaper, and as shown in The Guardian Gallery.

 'The kids absolutely loved it.'

-Dates and times: before and during Christmas holidays
+Dates and times this Christmas holidays

-Free with Eden admission (or if you have a Pass or Membership) and no booking is required.
+It's free with Eden admission (or if you have a Pass or Membership) and no booking is required.
 Part of Christmas at Eden, until 30 December.

 Most of the light installations are inside our Biomes, so you can enjoy the experience in poor weather.